rust-lang/rustc-perf/collector/README.md

 `RUST_LOG=debug` can be specified to enable verbose logging, which is useful for debugging `collector` itself.

+`ZTHREADS=<number of threads>` can be used for builds with `parallel-compiler = true` in the build's `config.toml`.
+This will set up that number as a flag when compiling the benchmarks.

 ### How to compare different versions on your own machine

 Often you'll want to compare two different compiler versions.
 For example, you